 When Mark records Jesus' words about His Father's house he adds, "My house shall be called a house of prayer for all nations" (Mark 11:17).
-This is a quotation from Isaiah

-56:7.
-Not only does God desire His house to be known as a house of prayer, but also as a house where all nations are welcome.
+This is a quotation from Isaiah 56:7.
+Not only does God desire His house to be known as a house of prayer, but also as a house where people of all nations are welcome.
 That is why Jesus was so upset with the money-changers in the temple.
-They were specifically there to prey upon foreigners who were coming from other lands and did not have local money-they were cheating the people of other nations in the very place where God wanted them to come to know Him.
+They made their profit from foreigners who came from other lands and did not have local money-they were cheating the people of other nations in the very place where God wanted them to come to know Him.

 Human beings tend to view people of other tribes and nations with suspicion and prejudice, but this is not God's way.
 He delights to welcome people of all nations.
-Look up these references from the Old Testament and write in your own words the way God wanted the Israelites to treat the foreigners that came to them.
+Look up these references from the Old Testament and write in your own words the way God wanted the Israelites to treat foreigners that came to them.